 Students must choose if they want to fund their education with a Graduate PLUS loan OR a private (alternative) loan to cover their cost of attendance NOT covered with federal Stafford and/or Perkins loans.
 If a student opts for a private loan, students must first borrow federal Stafford and/or Perkins loans for which they are eligible before borrowing through institutional or private educational loan funds.

-For more information about Northwestern's loan policies, visit Northwestern Student Loans.
+For more information about Northwestern's loan policies, visit Chicago Office of Financial Aid.

 Federal Stafford Loan